ECE-492-SnakesAndAdders/CMakePrimer/README.md

 # CMake Primer

 ## What does CMake do?
-Used to manage the build process of a project.
+It manages the build process of a project.

 ### What's a build process?
 A build process involves taking your source code, which is written in a high level language like C or C++ and transforming it into an executable program or library that can be run by the machine